: Gret

 Strengths, weaknesses and unique qualities

-By Drop in the Bucket Posted on Fri 13 Dec 2013, over 10 years ago
+By Drop in the Bucket Posted on Fri 13 Dec 2013, almost 11 years ago

 Thanks for the response and I do understand that my questions called for a more complex answer than the questions we all normally get asked.
 I completely agree that the hardware side of what we do (pumps, toilets etc) is only a small part of the issues we all face and that the training, teaching and other non-hardware aspects of what we do are often far more challenging.
 Basically anyone can build a well and hope it stays working, the challenge will always be how do we keep it working for decades.
 I also agree that it takes time and money, but ultimately that it is the most important place to spend our time and money.